 - all fresh vegetables (including mushrooms and sprouts)

 - all hay and straw

-- any other plants and plant products where an importing country requires a phytosanitary (plant health) certificate or phytosanitary certificate for re-export (this may include nuts, fodder, timber products, nursery stock, tissue cultures, cotton; and other grains, seeds and legumes).
+- any other plants and plant products where an importing country requires a phytosanitary (plant health) certificate or phytosanitary certificate for re-export (this may include nuts, fodder, timber products, nursery stock, tissue cultures, cotton; and other grains, seeds and legumes), unless otherwise specified.

 If you plan to export prescribed goods, you must:

 - use an export registered establishment to prepare your product for export.